Liam Palmer: 2013–2016

-2014–15

 Ahead of the 2014–15 season, Palmer returned from injury, coming on as a second-half substitute in a 2–1 win against York City in the pre–season friendly on 12 July 2014.
 It was announced on 31 July 2014 that his number shirt had changed to eight for the new season.
 He started the season well for Sheffield Wednesday, with the team conceding no goals in the first three matches of the season against Brighton & Hove Albion, Notts County and Derby County.
 Palmer played a part in a run of three consecutive clean sheets between 13 September and 20 September 2014 against Bolton Wanderers, Birmingham City and Reading.
 His contribution was praised by manager Stuart Gray.
-Since the start of the 2014–15 season, Palmer continued to retain his first team place, mainly playing in the right–back position; at times, he did play in central midfield.
+Since the start of the 2014–15 season, Palmer continued to retain his first-team place, mainly playing in the right-back position; at times, he did play in central midfield.
 He made his 100th appearance for Sheffield Wednesday as the club lost 4–0 against Fulham on 20 December 2014.
 This was followed up by helping the club keep three consecutive clean sheets in the league between 26 December 2014 and 10 January 2015 against Blackpool, Wigan Athletic and Nottingham Forest.
 However, during a 1–1 draw against Fulham on 14 March 2015, Palmer suffered ankle injury and was substituted in the 29th minute, resulting in him being sidelined for the rest of the season.
-At the end of the 2014–15 season, he made thirty–six appearances in all competitions.
+At the end of the 2014–15 season, he made 36 appearances in all competitions.

-2015–16

 Ahead of the 2015–16 season, Palmer made a recovery from the ankle injury and made his return in a friendly match against Alfreton Town on 11 July 2015.
-He also switched number shirt to #2.
-At the start of the season, Palmer found himself competing with Jack Hunt over the right–back position, and was placed on the substitutes' bench.
-As a result, his first team starts were mainly when Hunt was absent or because of Carlos Carvalhal's tactical decisions.
+He also switched his shirt number to #2.
+At the start of the season, Palmer found himself competing with Jack Hunt over the right-back position, and was placed on the substitutes' bench.
+As a result, his first-team starts were mainly when Hunt was absent or because of Carlos Carvalhal's tactical decisions.
 Despite this, he contributed the club's opening goal of the season, in a 1–1 draw against Leeds United on 22 August 2015.
 As the 2015–16 season progressed, Palmer continued to be in and out of the side.
-At the end of the 2015–16 season, he made nineteen appearances in all competitions, and was awarded by the Sheffield Wednesday Community Programme.
+At the end of the 2015–16 season, he had made 19 appearances in all competitions, and was awarded by the Sheffield Wednesday Community Programme.